Last updated: July 2026

-You’ve finished programming your robot, tested it in T1, and now you want to run it faster.
+You’ve finished programming your FANUC robot, tested it in T1, and now you want to run it faster.
 If you’re like me, you sometimes forget the details on Remote vs. Local, UOP signals and the different startup types available (RSR, PNS, Style, Other).
-For your (and my own) reference, here’s a quick no-BS guide on how to get things running.
+For your (and my own) reference, here’s a quick guide on how to get things running.

 NOTE: If you like this post and are interested in the programming side of things, be sure to check out my book on programming FANUC robots.